 - Differentiate between effective and ineffective applications of technology in marketing.

 - Understand the impact and influence of new technologies on marketing practice.

 - Understand the role of theory in relation to the application, and consumer acceptance, of technological advances that are relevant for marketing practice.

 Report that outlines ways in which technology could be incorporated into marketing practices for a specified product or service.
 The report will provide students with three scenarios, each of which covers a different new technology such as AI, VR, or robotics, that they should consider and formulate a plan of how the specified technologies can be effectively incorporated within the company’s marketing approach Word count: 2000

-A 2-hour unseen (essay style) examination with two sections.
-Section one covers questions relating to theory.
-Section two covers questions that relate to case studies covered in the module.
+A 2-hour unseen (essay style) examination that covers questions relating to theories and case studies covered in the module.